Story: Aug 27, 2014

 Direct Loan Interest Rates + Fees

-All direct loans have a 1.051% origination fee.
+All direct loans have a 1.072% origination fee.
+This fee increase to any new loans first disburses on or after October 1, 2014 to 1.073%.
 The College Cost Reduction and Access Act of 2007 reduced the interest rates on subsidized direct loans for undergraduate students starting July 1, 2008.

 The interest rates for subsidized direct loans are as follows: